sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

 NB: This page doesn't really delve into what a [set trie](https://www.google.com/search?&q=set+trie) is, it just explains how to use this library to store sets for fast subset and superset lookup.
-In case it helps - fundamentally, set tries are just prefix tries - the only difference to the more common string prefix scenario is that the elements of the "string" (that is, set) are sorted before storage and querying.
+In case it helps - fundamentally, set tries are just prefix tries - the only significant difference to the more common string prefix scenario is that the elements of the "string" (that is, set) are sorted before storage and querying.

 ## Using the Synchronous Implementations